 Tier 3 Systems Teaming for Intensive Intervention

 Meeting the needs of our most complex learners is hard work!
 In MTSS, building systems to support the adults in doing the hard work is as important as data and evidence-based instruction/intervention.
 Effective and efficient teaming is essential for intensive intervention and data-based individualization (aka Tier 3, student-by-student problem solving).
 This course provides tools, resources, and training for effective Tier 3 systems.
+Objectives are that the team will:

 Intended Audiences